Constraining Generative Models for Engineering Design with Negative Data: Introduction

 \section{Introduction}

-Generative models have shown remarkable qualitative and quantitative results in vision, language, and speech.
-However, these models often struggle with precision and notoriously generate an abundance of physically or factually inaccurate image and text content.
-While this lack of precision is a nuisance in image or text synthesis, it becomes a paramount concern in domains like engineering design with high-stakes (including safety-critical) constraints.
-Constraints in the design of products such as cars and airplanes are ubiquitous and varied, but common examples include geometric constraints (such as disconnected or colliding components), functional requirements (such as maximum weight or drag coefficient), industry standards, and manufacturing constraints.
+Generative models have demonstrated impressive results in vision, language, and speech.
+However, even with massive datasets, they struggle with precision, often generating physically impossible images or factually incorrect text responses.
+These mistakes are examples of constraint violation; ideally, generative models would be constrained to only generate valid `correct' samples.
+While constraint violation is a nuisance in image or text synthesis, it is a paramount concern in domains like engineering design with high-stakes (including safety-critical) constraints.
+Generative models synthesizing designs for car or airplane components, for example, may be subject to geometric restrictions (such as colliding components), functional requirements (such as load-bearing capacity), industry standards, and manufacturing limitations.